Short-term Rental (STR) Bylaw

-The commercial zone, which defines the use in most commercial properties in Kimberley outside of the Plaztl, has been updated to:
+The C-1 Commercial Zone, which applies to most commercial properties in Kimberley outside of the Plaztl, was updated in 2017 to:

-- Fully amend the C-1 zoning to support more uses and provide greater variety business opportunities;
+- Support more uses and provide greater variety business opportunities;

 - Add or modify some definitions in order to provide greater clarity and reflect a more modern economy;